-For the fund detail field, use the following guidelines:
+For the fund field, use the following guidelines:

-- "Regular" projects to be funded with either GF or bonds should select GF.
-During budget development, after consideration of the available GF resources and other factors, the Governor may decide to recommend bond funding. - Projects of NGF agencies and projects of institutions of higher education to be funded with agency special resources should identify the appropriate fund detail. - Projects to be funded with revenue bonds should use 0813 (9(c) bonds) or 0815 (9(d) bonds), as appropriate.
+- "Regular" projects to be funded with either general fund (GF) or tax-supported bonds should select GF Fund 01000.
+During budget development, after consideration of the available GF resources and other factors, the Governor will decide whether to provide general fund support in the form of general fund appropriation or tax-supported bond debt; - Projects or portions thereof for nongeneral fund (NGF) agencies and institutions of higher education to be funded with agency NGF resources should identify the appropriate fund detail; and - Projects to be funded with revenue bonds should use 08130 (9c bonds) or 08150 (9d bonds), as appropriate.